Group Chat Ecology in Enterprise Instant Messaging: How Employees Collaborate Through Multi-User Chat Channels on Slack: Conclusion

 \section{Conclusion}

 In this short note, we provide a comprehensive set of three analyses on understanding communication styles in Slack group chat channels in today's workplace settings.
-We manually coded 9 different categories of group categories, and defined a communication style metric with 21 features.
-Based on those features, we built a machine learning model that can automatically categorize group chat channels.
-Further we illustrated that the 21 features metric could be used to unveil the relation between communication styles and the success of a project.
+We first manually coded 9 different categories of group categories.
+Then, based on a communication style metric with 21 metadata features, we built a machine learning model that can automatically categorize group chat channels.
+Finally, we illustrated that these features could be used to unveil the relation between communication styles and the success of a project team.